KhAlamdar11/ReynoldsSwarmSim/README.md

 1. Go to the `stage_simulator` launch yaml file and change the number of robots to the desired value.

-2. Go to the `params.yaml` file and change the number of boids (i.e., k + n) to the same value as the above.
+2. Go to the `params.yaml` file and change the number of boids (i.e., n) to the same value as the above.

 3. Spawn the robots in the Stage Simulator:
     ```bash